f-edwards/intermediate_stats/index.md

 ## Course goals

-1. Master maximum likelihood estimation and its application through a variety of generalized linear models
+1. Develop familiarity with principals of Bayesian data analysis
-2. Develop expertise in advanced statistical programming and data visualization
+2. Master the principals of model building and model critique
-3. Develop the ability to design and conduct quantitative criminological research
+3. Develop familiarity with principals of contemporary causal inference and design

 ## Expectations